-A 3⁄4" male threaded garden hose connection is located on the underbody compartment door of the mobile unit, on the left side.
+A 3⁄4" I.P.S. male threaded garden hose connection is located on the underbody compartment door of the mobile unit, on the left side.

-One 0.5" outer diameter PVC drain line from the steam cylinder is for automatic drain cycles.
+One 0.5" outer diameter PVC drain line from the steam cylinder for automatic drain cycles.
 The drain penetrates the floor of the mobile unit in order to empty to the exterior.